ucsf-ckm/python-json-workshop/README.md

 This tutorial consists of a series of notebooks.
 Further explanatory text is available in the notebook for each section or the tutorial.

 ### Dictionaries.ipynb
 How to create and use a dictionary in Python.
 How to nest arrays and dictionaries in a dictionary, a common pattern in a JSON response.

-### UCSFProfilesJSON.ipynb

-How to request data from an api endpoint.
-How to include request parameters in a URL.
-How to read and parse JSON reponse as a python dictionary.
-Example code uses the json api for the the UCSF profiles web service, available through the UCSF Clinical and Translational Sciences Institute (CTSI).

 ### APIRequest.ipynb